Asymptotic analysis of high order soliton for the Hirota equation: Introduction

-Furthermore, after giving the Darboux transformation and the corresponding B\"{a}cklund transformation, we begin to analyze the long-time asymptotics of high order soliton.
+Furthermore, after giving the Darboux transformation and the corresponding B\"{a}cklund transformation, we begin to analyze the long-time asymptotics of high-order soliton.
 There are three steps in the whole analysis procedure.
 Firstly, we extract the leading order term from the exact high-order soliton solution determinant with single spectral parameter directly, which is a crucial factor to the long-time asymptotics.
-Then we find an interesting fact that if the high order soliton moves along a special characteristic curve, then the limit of the high order can be reduced to a single soliton.
+Then we find an interesting fact that if the high-order soliton moves along a special characteristic curve, then the limit of the high-order can be reduced to a single soliton.
 Otherwise, it has a vanishing limitation.
-Therefore, we give the long-time asymptotics on the basis of moving along the characteristic curves.
-More importantly, with the aid of the asymptotics of Darboux matrices and the result of the asymptotics with single spectral parameter, we give a general long-time asymptotics of high order soliton with $k$ spectral parameters, which has never been reported before.
+Therefore, we give the long-time asymptotics on the basis of moving along the characteristic curve. \lm{In contrast to the analysis for the NLS asymptotics, the asymptotics for the Hirota equation becomes more complicated due to the extra polynomial functions about the $x$ and $t$.
+Take the second order soliton as an instance: